AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 9. Reboot the console.

-10. The Home Menu UI has been restored.
+10. The Home Menu applet has been restored.

 11. (Optional) Update the CFW and system firmware to the latest version.

-## Restoring the Home Menu title - Method 4
+## Restoring the Home Menu Applet - Method 4

 <p class="note">If you have any issues downloading the firmware archive, follow this section.</p>